vojtechbalik/aod/README.md

 To load this project in Pharo7, run the following script in Playground.
-Preferably, use a fresh image to ensure things go smoothly.
+(Preferably, use a fresh image to ensure things go smoothly.
+Also, try to avoid the 32bit version on Linux, as in that case, Bloc has to use an alternative, not as optimized drawing backend.)
 ```
 Metacello new
 	baseline: 'Aod';